-With 2019 around the corner, we’ve uncovered six new trends that are poised to transform the telecom industry, sourced directly from our global experts in the field.
+With 2019 well underway, we’ve uncovered six new trends that are transforming the telecom industry, sourced directly from our global experts in the field.

-- Customer experience will continue to shape the conversation – Brian Shepherd, Executive Vice President and Group President
+1. Customer experience continues to shape the conversation – Brian Shepherd, Executive Vice President and Group President

 The exponential pace of change driven by consumer demands is forcing businesses to reinvent the services they provide and the way in which they provide them.
 With over five billion mobile users in the world today, it is not enough for companies to focus solely on their networks and technology; it also requires a fundamental shift in their business model and processes to provide their customers with a digital experience that builds brand loyalty and wallet share.

 5G isn’t expected to be commercially available until 2020, but service providers aren’t waiting until then to start trialing new use cases.
 At the Olympics, Korea Telecom and Intel partnered to support 4K and 8K streaming over 5G test stations.
-Throughout the year, the four major American carriers announced their intentions to launch 5G in 2019, and in October, Verizon began offering its 5G Home broadband service.
+At MWC19 all four major American carriers announced their intentions to launch 5G in 2019, and in October 2018, Verizon began offering its 5G Home broadband service.

 We predict that 2019 will be the year 5G really comes into its own.
 Twenty-five service providers around the world plan to launch 5G in 2019, with increased speed and lower latency supporting use cases like immersive content (augmented reality, virtual reality) and high-resolution video.
 And while initial industry excitement may come from consumer applications, expect to see some movement around enterprise-specific applications of 5G, such as autonomous vehicles and massive machine-type-communications (connecting billions of sensors and devices).